kr55/ssrs-reports-migration-wizard-docs/index.md

 # SSRS Reports Migration Wizard

-SSRS Reports Migration Wizard helps you migrate SQL Server Reporting Services (SSRS Native mode) content seamlessly from one server to another server or to/from SRMW (export) file.
+SSRS Reports Migration Wizard helps you migrate SQL Server Reporting Services (SSRS Native mode) content seamlessly from one server to another or to or from an SRMW export file.
 Whether you're upgrading SSRS servers, consolidating environments, or backing up your reporting assets, this tool simplifies the process with a guided, step-by-step wizard interface.
 {: .fs-6 .fw-300 }